 Welcome back to my #Back2School with Jackie B blog post series.
 I hope you’ve found the first two posts to be helpful for both you and your daughter as she kicks off her new school year.

 If you haven’t already, make sure your daughter has her copy of my FREE Checklist, 10 Things Every Teen Girl Needs to be F.A.B.
 Go here to download it today!

-Today I want to discuss the top three conversations I believe every parent of a teen daughter needs to have to prepare her for a successful and stress-free new school year.
+Today I want to share three conversations I believe every parent of a teen daughter needs to have to prepare her for a successful and stress-free school year.

-One of the complaints I continue to hear from teen girls, particularly 8th graders, is that they’re under constant pressure to be perfect.
+One of the complaints I continue to hear from teen girls, particularly 8th graders, is how they’re under constant pressure to be perfect.

-I’ll be the first to admit that I spend a lot of time talking to teens about having a vision and goals for their lives and taking their education seriously.
+I admit I spend a lot of time talking to teens about having a vision and goal for their lives, and taking their education seriously.

-And I believe it’s important to encourage young people to raise their standards and not settle for mediocrity.
+I think it’s important to challenge young people to raise their standards and not settle for mediocrity.

-However, I’m afraid in our zeal to challenge them to pursue excellence, there are times when we pressure them to chase perfection instead.
+However, in our zeal to challenge them to pursue excellence, I’m afraid we have, at times, pressured them to chase perfection instead.

-As parents and concerned adults, our job is to help teens shoulder their burdens.
+And that’s stressful!
+As parents and concerned adults, our job is to help teens lift their burdens.
 Not add to them.